billgarrison/SORelativeDateTransformer/README.markdown

 ## How To Use ##

-Add the source files and strings bundle to your project.
+Add the source files and localized strings bundle to your project.

 	SORelativeDateTransformer.h
 	SORelativeDateTransformer.m
-	SORelativeDataTransformer.strings
+	SORelativeDataTransformer.bundle

-Instantiate an instance of SORelativeDateTransformer wherever you need to generate relative date phrases.
+Create an instance of SORelativeDateTransformer wherever you need to generate relative date phrases.

 	// Display a file's creation date relative to today's date NSURL *someFilePath = ...;
-	NSDictionary *fileAttribs = [[NSFileManager defaultManager] attributesOfItemAtPath:someFilePath error:NULL];
+	NSDictionary *attribs = [[NSFileManager defaultManager] attributesOfItemAtPath:someFilePath error:NULL];

-	NSDate *dateModified = [fileAttribs fileModificationDate];
+	NSDate *dateModified = [attribs fileModificationDate];

+	// fileModificationDate is 2010-10-01 12:00:00TZ;
-	// Date modified is 2010-10-01 12:00:00TZ; current date is 2010-10-30 12:00:00TZ
+	// Date now is 2010-10-30 12:00:00TZ

 	SORelativeDateTransformer *relativeDateTransformer = [[SORelativeDateTransformer alloc] init];
 	NSString *relativeDate = [relativeDateTransformer transformedValue: dateModified];